TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Ouput-signoff.md

 Sound pressure level(SPL) is characterized as the difference between the pressure of a sound wave and the ambient pressure of the air that it is traveling through.
 Speakers with an SPL of 84 decibels or lower are considered poor and inefficent while speakers with an efficiency of 92 or higher are considered clear and loud.
 With this in mind, a good middle ground that allows for a wide range of speakers that can output at an appropiate SPL to cover a portion of the room is a 90 dB SPL.

+### 6) Speaker shall have an input power rating minimum of 1 watt and maximum of 2 watts |Origin: Amplifier specifications and power insurance|
+Due to the amplifer being able to supply a continuous power of 1.4 - 2.5W, an appropiate speaker must be selected so that the amplifier has enough power to drive it.
+A good rule of thumb is to have the amplifier used have an output power 1.5-2 times higher than the speakers power rating.
+With this in mind, the speaker that is used should have a power rating of 2 watts or less.
+This ensures that the amplifier will be able to consistently drive the speaker with enough power, even if there are sligh fluctuations in the system.

 ## Buildable schematic